pierre-rouleau/about-erlang/doc/about-erlang.rst

 **Build/Install Tools**                                   List of software tools for building and installing Erlang.

+                                                          - Homebrew_

-Homebrew_                                                 Install pre-built version of Erlang.
+                                                            - Installs pre-built version of Erlang.

-`Erlang Solutions`_ ErlangInstaller_                      Install pre-built versions of Erlang with macOS GUI
+                                                          - `Erlang Solutions`_ ErlangInstaller_

-                                                          application ErlangInstaller_ froom `Erlang Solutions`_.
+                                                            - Installs pre-built versions of Erlang with macOS GUI application ErlangInstaller_ froom `Erlang Solutions`_.

+                                                          - kerl_

+                                                            - Easy building and installing of Erlang/OTP from source.

+                                                          - asdf-vm_

-kerl_                                                     Easy building and installing of Erlang/OTP from source. asdf-vm_                                                  Package manager - can install Erlang, Elixir and other
-                                                          systems from source.
+                                                            - Package manager - can install Erlang, Elixir and other tools and systems from source.
+For Erlang, uses kerl_.

 **Development Tools**                                     Articles on Erlang development tools.

-`10 Essential Erlang Tools for Erlang Developers`_        A Pluralsight guide written by Brujo Benavides describing
+                                                          - `10 Essential Erlang Tools for Erlang Developers`_

-                                                          several very useful tools.
+                                                            - A Pluralsight guide written by Brujo Benavides describing several very useful tools.

 **Libraries**                                             List of Erlang source code libraries.

-`Erlang Libraries @ Erlang.org`_                          Describes what is an Erlang OTP library.
+                                                          - `Erlang Libraries @ Erlang.org`_

+                                                            - Describes what is an Erlang OTP library.

+                                                          - `Awesome Erlang`_

-`Awesome Erlang`_                                         A curated list of amazingly awesome Erlang libraries.
+                                                            - A curated list of amazingly awesome Erlang libraries.

 **Related Topics**
-`The Actor Model @ wikipedia`_                            Presentation of the Actor Model.
+                                                          - `The Actor Model @ wikipedia`_

+                                                            - Presentation of the Actor Model.
 See also:

                                                               - `Actor Model of Computation: Scalable Robust Information Systems`_ from `Carl Hewitt`_
                                                               - Youtube video: `Hewitt, Meijer and Szyperski: The Actor Model`_

-`It's Actors All the Way Down`_                           A collection of topics related to the Actor Model in relation
+                                                              - `It's Actors All the Way Down`_

-                                                          with Humus, a pure Actor Model programming language.
+                                                                - A collection of topics related to the Actor Model in relation with Humus, a pure Actor Model programming language.
 Some articles compare Erlang to the pure Actor Model:

                                                                   - `Erlang-style Mailboxes`_
 ========================================================= ===============================================================